-The teams are responsible for restocking all materials(base elements, rings, and prepared caps on shelves) before and during matches.
+The teams are responsible for restocking all materials (base elements, rings, prepared caps on shelves, and C_0 in the SS) before and during matches.
 Each team has to designate one team-member as a "replenisher" who must be specified to the corresponding "field half/team" referee ahead of each game.
 Only this team member will be allowed to access the field area and only in case of a recent refill procedure.
 The replenisher must not obstruct other robots and should interfere as little as possible.
 The machines can only be refilled when a magazine or shelf is empty.
 In this case the field-operator may enter the competition-area without asking the referee.
 Shelves have to be (re)filled in all three reachable slots.
 The replenisher may restock only caps if transparent base elements have been put back to the shelf, once no cap is remaining on this shelf.

-The teams are free to choose their assembly and placement of products.
-For example, teams can fill any number of bases into a BS or CS, on a CS the team can fill any number of spots on the shelf and at positions of their choosing.
-However, the color assignment of bases on the BS must be obeyed, as otherwise the BS will deliver the wrong bases.
+The teams are partly free to choose their assembly and placement of products.
+For example, teams can fill any number of bases into a BS or are free to choose the color of caps for a CS, however teams are only allowed to fill the CS if the whole shelf is empty and then it has to be filled completely.
+The color assignment of bases on the BS and SS must be obeyed, as otherwise they will deliver the wrong bases.